piax93/CNodePP/README.md

 * Complete HTTP specifications (at least the most important features).
 * Add compression library.
 * Add SSL compatibility.
+* Add easy database connection interface.
 * Make it more configurable by adding more parameters to the settings.
-* Make everything a little more robust and write some documentation.
+* Make everything a little more robust and write some documentation and tests.

 **If you think this is awfully implemented right now but you like the idea, hop on board and join me in this time wasting project.**